gscoppino/vagrant-simple-apache-django/README.md

 # Initial Environment

-* A new project called `project` will automatically be created for you in `server/app` if the provisioner didn't find an existing project.
+* A new project called `app` will automatically be created for you in `./server/app` if the provisioner didn't find an existing project.
 Otherwise, the only differences to note will be that a `requirements.txt` was created for your project, if it didn't already have one, and the `STATIC_URL`/`STATIC_ROOT` variables in your `settings.py` will have been changed to match the environment.